-- 1.14 The provider has a written policy which clearly states staff responsibilities for the reporting of suspected child abuse or neglect.
+- 1.15 The provider has a written safeguarding policy which clearly states staff responsibilities for the reporting of suspected child abuse or neglect.
 It includes procedures to be followed in the event of an allegation being made against a member of staff or volunteer.
-These procedures are shared with parents before admission to the setting. - 1.15 Written permission should be obtained from parents before photographs, video or other recordings are taken of children including how the provider is sharing these images E.g. Websites, Facebook, Twitter, Instagram, Capture, Tapestry and Seesaw. - 1.16 Personal mobile phones and other personal photographic equipment should not be carried by staff members during working hours.
+These procedures are shared with parents before admission to the setting. - 1.16 Written permission should be obtained from parents before photographs, video or other recordings are taken of children including how the provider is sharing these images E.g. Websites, Facebook, X (previously Twitter), Instagram, Capture, Tapestry and Seesaw. - 1.17 Personal mobile phones and other personal photographic equipment e.g. Smart Watches, should not be carried by staff members during working hours.
 Provider's photographic equipment must be used to capture learning and development, including outings.
-No photographs of children should be stored on personal devices.

-- 1.21 The Provider must ensure that adults who care and educate the children or have unsupervised access to them, are suitable to do so.
-Providers will ensure all information requested by the States Early Years Team in order to establish their suitability and the suitability of their staff and/or volunteers is complied with.
-Checks will include completing the following BEFORE the new member of staff and/or volunteer begins employment: - Registration Form - An Enhanced Level DBS Check (criminal record check via The Disclosure and Barring Service) - Health check from GP (not for volunteers) - Services for Children and Young People Check - 2 personal references (not for volunteers)
+No photographs of children should be stored on personal devices. - 1.21 The Provider must ensure that adults who care and educate the children or have unsupervised access to them, are suitable to do so.
+Providers will ensure all information is compiled in order to establish the suitability of staff and/or volunteers.
+Checks must be completed before an individual commences working or volunteering with children.
+The following checks are required: - Personal Declaration Form - A Nationally recognised Enhanced Level DBS Check for Child Workforce (criminal record check via a Disclosure and Barring Service). - Health Declaration signed by GP (not for volunteers) - Children and Family Community Services Check (to be sent/emailed to SEYT for processing) - 2 references, must include previous employer (not for volunteers)

-Checks should be completed before the new member of staff/volunteer commences working with provider.
-This requirement applies to all staff and volunteers including work experience students aged 16 or over.
+The above requirements apply to all staff and/or volunteers including work experience students aged 16 or over.